glenjamin/mocha-multi/README.md

 Using either of the above methods, include a type=destination pair where the type is mocha-multi and the destination is a filename, e.g. `mocha-multi=mocha-multi-reporters.json`

-The file must be valid JSON, in the same data format described below for passing reporterOptions to Mocha programmatically.
+More reporters will be loaded from the named file, which must be valid JSON in the same data format described below for passing reporterOptions to Mocha programmatically.

 Using mocha-multi programmatically
 ----------------------------------